svr8/DSP-Project/README.md

 ### Audio Extraction

-The application uses `librosa` library and apply 2 different softmask filters the on the audio data, for instrumental and vocals respectively.
+The application uses `librosa` library and applies 2 different softmask filters on the audio data, for instrumental and vocals respectively.

 The final output is processed and saved in different files.

 ### Real-Time Audio Visualization

-The application uses `matplotlib` and simple sliding window algorithm to load the binary data in blocks of fix sizes.
+The application uses `matplotlib` and a simple sliding window algorithm to load the binary data in blocks of fix sizes.
 These batches are passed to `pyaudio` stream connected that plays the audio to the output device meanwhile we get matplotlib to read the audio data and plot the signals in real-time.

 ## Authors